At Arizona sheriff's trial, Latino driver tells of humiliation

 The court also heard testimony from deputy Michael Kikes, a motorcycle officer who took part in an immigration sweep over two days in March 2008.

 Kikes described pulling over a sport utility vehicle with U.S.-born Hispanic driver Manuel Nieto at the wheel during the operation.
-Asked if the traffic stop, which resulted in no charges, was motivated by race or ethnicity, he said: "No."
+Asked if the arrest, which resulted in no charges, was motivated by race or ethnicity, he said: "No."

 Taking the stand, Nieto told the court he was born in Illinois and is the father of five children.
 Asked if he felt he had been racially profiled, he said: "I do believe so. ...
 I wasn't arrested to be given a traffic violation, so I believe I was racially profiled."